 Each step has points allocated and, to satisfactorily complete the task, you must not lose more than 25 points.
+You will satisfactorily complete the task if you achieve 75 or more points.

 Some steps are critical and must be carried out in order to satisfactorily complete the task.
 Testing the voltmeter/voltage tester for correct operation after use is CRITICAL.
 This must be done when the voltmeter/voltage tester indicates a no voltage reading.